yerv000/how_to-ruby_from_source/README.md

 # Draft in progress - Do not use

-# How to install Ruby into a local directory under a user's home directory
+# How to do a local installation of Ruby

 This how-to is an approach to use to solve the following problems: